|Deadline: May 06, 2018 07:00 PM|

 |1 000€ + 1 x 15 000 € pilot|

-Congratulations to the 3 teams joining us in Better Working!
+Congratulations to Artemis (Perfektio) for the pilot project in Better Working!

 #iotnextlevel is a series of three innovation challenges made possible by DNA.
 An independent jury has chosen three leading companies in their respective fields to take a leap forward in digital capability by hosting an Industryhack challenge.
 These companies are Snellman Pro, Martela, and Finnsementti.